TheCoolerServer/tcs-framework/README.md

 ```sqf
 [this, "Lead", "ASL", "ColorRed"] call TCS_fnc_initGroup;
 ```
 Thihs will create a marker on the map that is a `Lead` element being `ASL` whose color will be red.
-The group will also have the proper radios if the configuration option to initialize the radios is enabled.

 ## Switching the default respawn system to the ticket-based one